Lebanese bank workers let go as currency crash bites

 Al-Hajj said: “In 2019, the federation saw this crisis coming and urged banks seeking to fire employees to inform the Ministry of Labor of their intentions.
 Some banks did, but others did not, and thus we do not know the exact number of laid-off employees.”

-Many commercial banks are also offering a set of incentives for employees to voluntarily quit.
+Many domestic banks are also offering a set of incentives for employees to voluntarily quit.

 The average salary of a regular bank employee ranges between 2,000,000 and 2,500,000 Lebanese pounds — equivalent to $100 today but $1,500 before the economic crisis and collapse of the currency.